ayababa12/Online-Retail-Store---Database-Application/README.md

 3. If not then you need to navigate to the signup page by pressing the signup here button on the bottom.
 4. To signup you need to fill the information accordingly having a requiring to fill atleast the email,date of birth, and password.(Email has to include an @ and . to make it a valid email)
 5. After successfully signing up the website redirects you to the login page and you are now able to login to our website.
-6.If you want to go back to the main page, you can always press on the logo FOUR3THREE to continue your browsing
+6. If you want to go back to the main page, you can always press on the logo FOUR3THREE to continue your browsing

 ## HomePage